 #3 Black & Decker FP2500B PowerPro Wide-Mouth 10-Cup Food Processor (Budget Pick )

-This is the most budget-friendly of my recommendations (by far).
+This is the most budget-friendly of my recommendations (view on Amazon) by far.
 It’s not the best food processor available for baking (we’ll get to that one later), but it does a great job and is extremely affordable.

 There are several fairly inexpensive food processors on the market but, unfortunately, most of them cannot handle basic baking tasks such as kneading doughs or mixing thicker batters.

 If your food processing baking needs don’t go any further than chopping onions for a quiche, then most any food processor will suffice, but for anything even a bit more intensive, you’ll want to be careful which inexpensive machine you choose.

 In addition to its extremely reasonable price, another great thing about this food processor is that it performs well for a wide variety of tasks.